Academic - Director

 Neil is involved in the teaching of the MSc in African Studies and also teaches and supervises graduate students in the Institute of Social and Cultural Anthropology.
 Neil has been involved in a wide range of research, mostly focused on the anthropology and history of East Africa and its diaspora.
 He has been working on a project examining the Somali-dominated Nairobi estate of Eastleigh as part of the Oxford Diasporas Programme team, exploring the historical and cultural underpinnings of Eastleigh’s diaspora-driven economy.

-University Lecturer in African Politics
+University Lecturer in African History

 Departmental Lecturer in African Politics